Pinecone

 • ssl_verify (bool, optional) – SSL verification is performed by default, but can be disabled using the boolean flag when testing with Pinecone Local or troubleshooting a proxy setup.
 You should never run with SSL verification disabled in production.

-• additional_headers (Dict[str, str], optional) – Additional headers to pass to the API.
+• additional_headers (dict[str, str], optional) – Additional headers to pass to the API.
 This is mainly to support internal testing at Pinecone.
 End users should not need to use this unless following specific instructions to do so.

 • pool_threads (int, optional) – The number of threads to use for the ThreadPool when using methods that support the async_req keyword argument.
 The default number of threads is 5 * the number of CPUs in your execution environment.